pytorch/xla/CONTRIBUTING.md

 ## Python style guide

 `pytorch/xla` uses `yapf` with a customized style config.
-If your PR touches python codebase, please run the following command before submmiting a PR.
+If your PR touches the Python source files, please run the following command before submmiting a PR.

 ```Shell
 #TODO: